 Arizona Woman Pleads Guilty to Federal Heroin Trafficking Charge in New Mexico

-Defendant Prosecuted as Part of HOPE Initiative Which Seeks to Reduce the Number of Opioid-Related Deaths in New Mexico
+Case Prosecuted as Part of HOPE Initiative which Seeks to Reduce the Number of Opioid-Related Deaths in New Mexico

-ALBUQUERQUE – Karla Margarita Pena, 28, of Phoenix, Ariz., pled guilty today in federal court in Albuquerque, N.M., to a heroin trafficking charge under a plea agreement with the U.S. Attorney’s Office.
+ALBUQUERQUE – Traci Marie Salinas, 30, of Phoenix, Ariz., pleaded guilty this morning in Albuquerque, N.M., to a federal heroin trafficking charge under a plea agreement with the U.S. Attorney’s Office.

-Pena was subsequently indicted on Aug.
-23, 2016, and charged with possession of heroin with intent to distribute on Aug.
-12, 2016, in Bernalillo County, N.M.
+Salinas was indicted on Nov.
+5, 2015, and charged with possession of heroin with intent to distribute on Oct.
+13, 2015, in Bernalillo County, N.M.

 This case was investigated by the Albuquerque office of the DEA.
-Assistant U.S. Attorney Kimberly A. Brawley is prosecuting this case as part of the New Mexico Heroin and Opioid Prevention and Education (HOPE) Initiative.
-The HOPE Initiative was launched in January 2015 by the UNM Health Sciences Center and the U.S. Attorney’s Office in response to the national opioid epidemic, which has had a disproportionately devastating impact on New Mexico.
+Assistant U.S. Attorney Dean S. Tuckman is prosecuting the case as part of the New Mexico Heroin and Opioid Prevention and Education (HOPE) Initiative.
+The HOPE Initiative was launched in January 2015 by the UNM Health Sciences Center and the U.S. Attorney’s Office in response to the national opioid epidemic which has had a disproportionately devastating impact on New Mexico.
 Opioid addiction has taken a toll on public safety, public health and the economic viability of our communities.
-Working in partnership with the DEA, the Bernalillo County Opioid Accountability Initiative, Healing Addiction in our Community (HAC), the Albuquerque Public Schools and other community stakeholders, HOPE’s principal goals are to protect our communities from the dangers associated with heroin and opioid painkillers and reducing the number of opioid-related deaths in New Mexico.
+Working in partnership with Bernalillo County, DEA, Healing Addiction in our Community (HAC) and other community stakeholders, HOPE’s principal goals are to protect our communities from the dangers associated with heroin and opioid painkillers and reducing the number of opioid-related deaths in New Mexico.

 The HOPE Initiative is comprised of five components: (1) prevention and education; (2) treatment; (3) law enforcement; (4) reentry; and (5) strategic planning.
 HOPE’s law enforcement component is led by the Organized Crime Section of the U.S. Attorney’s Office and the DEA in conjunction with their federal, state, local and tribal law enforcement partners.
 Targeting members of major heroin and opioid trafficking organizations for investigation and prosecution is a priority of the HOPE Initiative.
 Learn more about the New Mexico HOPE Initiative at http://www.HopeInitiativeNM.org.